TheCaptain989/radarr-striptracks/README.md

    The script will detect the language defined in the video profile for the movie or TV show and only keep the audio and subtitles selected.
    Alternatively, a wrapper script may be used to more granularly define which tracks to keep.
 See [Wrapper Scripts](./README.md#wrapper-scripts) for more details.

-## Usage
+## Usage Details
 The source video can be any mkvtoolnix supported video format.
 The output is an MKV file with the same name.
 Chapters, if they exist, are preserved.
 The Title attribute in the MKV is set to the movie title plus year
 (ex: `The Sting (1973)`) or the series title plus episode information (ex: `Happy!
 01x01 - What Smiles Are For`).
-The language of the video file will be updated in the Radarr or Sonarr database to reflect the actual languages preserved in the remuxed video.
+The language of the video file will be updated in the Radarr or Sonarr database to reflect the actual languages preserved in the remuxed video, and the video will be renamed according to the Radarr/Sonarr rules if needed (for example, if a removed track would trigger a name change.)

 If you've configured the Radarr/Sonarr **Recycle Bin** path correctly, the original video will be moved there.
 ![danger] **NOTE:** If you have *not* configured the Recycle Bin, the original video file will be deleted/overwritten and permanently lost.